How To Create To-Do Lists In WordPress

 To export and download your list data settings click on the ‘Download Export File’ …

-This opens up a window allowing you to view or save the data in plain text format to a storage medium …
+This opens up a new window allowing you to download and save the data in plain text format to an internal or external hard drive …

-As well as exporting to-do list data from the ‘Import/Export’ section, you can also export data by going to your main menu and selecting Tools > Export …
+As well as exporting data from the ‘Import/Export’ section, you can also export data by going to your WordPress dashboard menu and choosing Tools > Export …

-You can include to-do list data in an export file (in XML format), either by selecting ‘All content’ (includes everything – pages, posts, etc…), or just select ‘To-Do’ from the ‘Choose what to export’ section and click on the ‘Download Export File’ button to save your file to a storage device…
+You can include to-do list data in a WordPress export file (in XML format), either by checking ‘All content’ (includes everything – pages, posts, etc…), or selecting ‘To-Do’ from the ‘Choose what to export’ section and clicking on the ‘Download Export File’ button to save your file to your hard drive…

 Importing To-Do List Data